General Internet Safety

 Washington County School District currently uses iBoss Cybersecurity’s Secure Web Gateway product to prevent access to unauthorized and harmful content on the web.
 The iBoss solution was selected from a state wide RFP administered by UETN (Formally UEN).
 The solution’s subscription is paid state wide by funds administered by UETN.
 District’s are responsible only for the costs of the appliances.

 WCSD takes the security and protection of our students very seriously, and blocks thousands of websites that host pornographic and other harmful material.
-The iBoss filtering solution sits on the network, in-line with the District’s outbound internet connection.
-It actively scans all traffic as it passes across the network, and constantly looks for traffic that is undesirable.
+Our combination of DNS and cloud filtering actively scans all traffic as it passes across the network and constantly looks for traffic that is undesirable.
 When that traffic is detected, it immediately blocks that traffic from passing across the network.

 The filter has the capability to block traffic based on the following criteria: